googleapis/google-cloud-python/packages/google-cloud-documentai-toolbox/README.rst

 Next Steps
 ~~~~~~~~~~

--  Read the `Document AI Product documentation`_ to learn
+-  Read the `Document AI product documentation`_ to learn
    more about the product and see How-to Guides.
 -  Read the `Client Library Documentation`_ for Document AI Toolbox
    to see other available methods on the client.